aaugustin/django-c10k-demo/README.rst

   $ gunicorn -k aiohttp.worker.AsyncGunicornWorker c10kdemo.wsgi

-Of course, this stack is still in an alpha state; use it at your own risk!
+Of course, this stack is experimental.
+It's unlikely to ever become "production-ready".
+Use it at your own risk!